By David Joel Miller.

 I can’t give you advice on meds or counseling here, this is a blog, not on-line treatment, but maybe I can provide some general information on the issue of meds and why the doctor might change them.

 There are five principle steps I see doctors go through in the process of deciding what meds a client should take.
 I am sure doctors think about a lot more than these steps but let me walk you through this process.
-If this raises questions about your medication please talk with your health care provider.
+If this raises questions about your medication please talk with your healthcare provider.

 This blog post is about med management from the professional’s viewpoint.
 Next time some thoughts about side effects and other reasons clients don’t take meds as prescribed.

 A. The doctor needs to do a thorough initial assessment.
 Sometimes they ask questions that sound like they are irrelevant.
 The doctor has their reasons.
 They need to establish a working diagnosis.
 You wouldn’t want to be prescribed cancer treatment if you didn’t have cancer, would you?
 They also need to know what your symptoms are and their severity.
-You want them prescribing meds that have some chance of helping with your problems and they need to know what you problems are to be effective at this.
+You want them prescribing meds that have some chance of helping with your problems and they need to know what your problems are to be effective at this.

 B. The doctor who prescribes your psych meds needs to know if you have any other health issues and they need to monitor you for other problems and side effects.
 More than half of all psychiatric meds are prescribed by primary care physicians who know your medical history.
 The more complicated situations are usually managed by specialized doctors called psychiatrists.
 They will probably want lab work before prescribing medication.
 If you have high blood pressure they may avoid a drug known to raise blood pressure.
 If you have type two diabetes you psychiatrist may avoid drugs known to raise blood sugar levels or cause weight gain.
 I say may, because sometimes your psychiatric symptoms may be so severe that the benefits of a med will outweigh the potential risks.
 If a doctor does this he will probably be monitoring the effects that drug has on you.
 Sometimes the doctor will order regular tests, such as blood tests, to make sure the drug is doing what it is supposed to do and is not causing other problems.